Race Date: August 3rd, 2019, 8am START

 Like us on Facebook:

 All athletes will receive a cool race T-shirt, race bag with all kinds of goodies, a race number and a timing chip during packet pick up.
-New this year, we will also be providing finisher medals for those that are competing in the Aquabike, Triathlon and Duathlon.
+This year, we will also be providing finisher medals for those that are competing in the Aquabike, Triathlon and Duathlon.
 Top Finishers will compete for the top 5 places overall in both the male and female divisions.
 Age group racers will be eligible for age group awards (3 deep in 5 year increments).
 There is a separate category for those competing for the Brigantine resident overall finisher awards (both male and female categories), 5 deep.

 The Race Course